 Nicole, a synchronized skater since age nine, competed at the international level in high school but decided not to pursue it at a competitive level in college.
 However, her love for the sport stayed so strong that she decided to share it with her newfound friend.
 Angela, who describes herself as, “everything that skating is not,” walked away from her first synchro show in amazement.
 Inspired by the empowering nature of skating, she knew the sport deserved a documentary.

 Over the next two years, Angela traveled the country to capture the visual beauty and empowering story of synchro.
 On the road, she discovered that, despite its technical skill, synchronized skating has never been featured in the Winter Olympics.
 Angela, Nicole, and Sarah hope that Life in Synchro will raise enough awareness to put synchronized skating on the global Olympic stage.
 With the combined creative talents of three AU alumnae backed by a small team, this film is well on its way to spreading such awareness.
-The documentary already has been accepted into seven film festivals across the country.
+The documentary has already been accepted into seven film festivals across the country.

 Life in Synchro is Angela Pinaglia’s debut documentary film as a director.
 Sarah Nelson served as cinematographer, and Nicole Davies produced the film.
 See the quick links section to watch the trailer and learn more about the film.